afomera/richer-text.js/docs/src/about.md

 _**Richer Text is not looking to maintain backwards compatibility with ActionText**.
 For a compatible editor, take a look at [Rhino Editor](http://rhino-editor.vercel.app)._

-The editor itself is written in React, and converted into a Web Component for ease of including in any project.
+The editor itself is written as a collection of custom elements via Lit, with the main perk of being a web component so it's easy to drop in any project.

 ## Why another editor?